margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

+## Sound ##
+Sound is a part of mankind.
+Everyone has a different sound or tone.
+Sounds resound.
+Sounds affect.
+Sounds inspire.
+Sounds bounce off of sound.
+Sounds echo.
+Sound continues to sound.
+Sound has semantic meaning.

 ## Southern Titles ##
 "Ladies" at home, and the country club, and "women" at work.
 "Babygirl" and "babe" on the street, which sounds like a cat call after being raised to be a Southern lady.